ZeshanHussain/FireArm-Ai/README.md

 # FireArm Detection
- When I Graduated from High School in May a week after the Uvalde shooting, I was in complete distress, all those kids had a future, a future full of energy that was taken away from them because of stupid "Gun Laws".
-It is mind blowing to me that the United States of America has to deal with this, c'mon now our country is better than this.
+ When I Graduated from High School in May a week after the Uvalde shooting, I was in complete distress, all those kids had a future, a future full of energy that was taken away from them.
 I spent my entire summer trying to figure out ways and I found a way to help save lives.
 Im creating a camera that is using Open-CV that will be able to detect firearms.
 If the camera detects a person with a gun it will trigger an alarm giving students more time for cover.
 I trained over 60 thousand images and created my own HAAR Cascade Image Classifier using a toy gun but in the future I will be using real Firearms for data and I need the community help with that part aswell.